Different Plastic Types and How they are Recycled | General Kinematics

-Commonly found in beverage bottles, perishable food containers and mouthwash, clear PET plastics are generally considered safe, but can absorb odors and flavors from foods and liquids stored in them.
-Most recycling programs accept this plastic.
+PETE or PET (Polyethylene Terephthalate): First used in 1940, PET plastics are commonly found in beverage bottles, perishable food containers and mouthwash.
+Clear PET plastics are generally considered safe, but can absorb odors and flavors from foods and liquids stored in them.
+They can also be dangerous if exposed to heat, such as if a water bottle is left in a hot car.
+Over time, this can cause Antimony to leach out of the plastic and into the liquid.
+Luckily, these plastics are easily recyclable, and most recycling plants accept them, so properly disposing them is easy.
 PET plastics are recycled into carpet, furniture, and fiber for winter garments.

-Found in food wrap, plumbing pipes, tiles, windows and medical equipment, PVC is seldom recycled.
+V or PVC (Polyvinyl Chloride): First discovered in 1838, it’s one of the oldest plastics.
+Also known as Vinyl, PVC is a common plastic that starts out rigid, but becomes flexible when plasticizers are added.
+Found in credit cards, food wrap, plumbing pipes, tiles, windows and medical equipment, PVC is seldom recycled.
 PVC plastics contain harmful chemicals linked to a variety of ailments, including bone and liver diseases and developmental issues in children and infants.
 Keep PVC items away from foods and drinks.
 Specialized programs recycle PVC into flooring, paneling and roadside gutters to name a few.